Have you heard of Forex Factory?

 Then read on because you’ll learn:

-- How to use the Forex Factory calendar to stay ahead of the news and never get caught with your pants down
+- How to read Forex Factory news and use the Forex Factory calendar to stay ahead of the news and never get caught with your pants down

 - How to use Forex Factory sentiment indicator and find high probability trading setups